cockroachdb/docs/v21.1/explain-analyze.md

-vectorized | Indicates whether the [vectorized execution engine](vectorized-execution.html) was used in this query. rows read from KV | The number of rows read from the [Storage layer](architecture/storage-layer.html). cumulative time spent in KV | The total amount of time spent in the [Storage layer](architecture/storage-layer.html).
-Maximum memory usage | The maximum amount of memory used by this query anytime during its execution.
-Network usage | The amount of data transferred over the network while the query was executed.
+vectorized | Indicates whether the [vectorized execution engine](vectorized-execution.html) was used in this query. rows read from KV | The number of rows read from the [Storage layer](architecture/storage-layer.html). cumulative time spent in KV | The total amount of time spent in the [Storage layer](architecture/storage-layer.html). cumulative time spent due to contention | The total amount of time this query was in contention with another transaction during execution. maximum memory usage | The maximum amount of memory used by this query anytime during its execution. network usage | The amount of data transferred over the network while the query was executed.
 If this value is 0 B, the statement was executed on a single node and didn't use the network.

 ### Query plan tree properties